tmaasen/nutritional-psychiatry-database/docs/ai-methodology.md

 ### 9.3 Appropriate Use Context

-The enriched dataset is intended for:
+The enriched database is intended for:

 1. Research and education in nutritional psychiatry
 2. Generation of testable hypotheses for future research
 3. Public education on nutrition and mental health
 4. Supporting holistic health approaches

-The dataset is **not** intended for:
+The database is **not** intended for:
 1. Medical diagnosis or treatment planning
 2. Replacement of personalized medical or nutrition advice
 3. Making definitive claims about individual foods causing specific mental health effects